nullt3r/massmap/README.md

 Wraps masscan and nmap into a single workflow.
 Masscan finds open ports fast, nmap fingerprints them.
 Accepts domains, IPs, CIDRs, and IPv6.
 Resolves domains before scanning.
 Keeps a local port cache so repeated scans get smarter over time.

+Masscan is great at fast port discovery, but it has two big gaps in real workflows:
+- domain resolving (masscan wants IPs, not domains)
+- further service identification (open port != knowing what's actually running)

+Massmap solves both by resolving domains up front and automatically feeding discovered ports into nmap for service detection/fingerprinting.

+This makes it a good fit for bug bounty workflows and for mapping large networks.

 ## How it works

 1. Targets are loaded (domains resolved, scope validated, excludes applied)